sterlingwes/pubhook/README.md

 };
 ```

 If you omit `pubhookType`, it's assumed your export is a "raw model" in that the object itself would be passed to the views that require it for rendering.
-See the `models/site.json`.
+See the `models/site.json` example.

 For markdown and other file-based model options, you may use `source` to indicate where the files should be found if the name of the folder differs from the name of the model.